-The National Disability Insurance Scheme Act 2013 creates the framework for the NDIS, including eligibility criteria, age requirements, what constitutes reasonable and necessary support, and review of decisions.
+The National Disability Insurance Scheme Act 2013 (NDIS Act 2013) creates the framework for the NDIS, including eligibility criteria, age requirements, what constitutes reasonable and necessary support, and review of decisions.

-The aim of NDIS Appeals is to ensure the NDIA decisions are fair and robust.
-The Administrative Appeals Tribunal (AAT) is the external merits body for the NDIS.
-To ensure the external merits review process is accessible and as non-adversarial as possible for people with disability, the Government has established a designated division of the AAT, a fee waiver for applicants seeking a review of NDIA decisions, and support services (NDIS Appeals Program)
+The aim of NDIS Appeals Program is to ensure the NDIA decisions are fair and robust.
+The Administrative Review Tribunal (ART) is the external merits body for the NDIS.
+To ensure the external merits review process is accessible and as non-adversarial as possible for people with disability, the Government has established a designated division of the ART, a fee waiver for applicants seeking a review of NDIA decisions, and support services including the NDIS Appeals.